-Wait On The Dog (aka, The Long Down)
+Wait On The Dog aka The Art of Doing Nothing

-Wait On The Dog, also known as the long down, is different from a down-stay.
-The down-stay is when you give your dog a command to lay down and then stay put while you walk away.
-The dog is to remain laying down and alert, waiting to be released.
-The long down differs by requiring that you let your dog figure out on his own to ignore any distractions, lay down and get comfortable next to you.
+Wait On The Dog, aka The Art of Doing Nothing, is an exercise that often feels like you are "not doing anything" with your dog.
+Many people are tempted to not do it as they confuse this with teaching a down-stay.
+The down-stay is when you give your dog a command to "down" and then stay-put while you walk away.
+The dog is to remain lying down and alert, waiting to be released.
+This exercise differs by requiring that you let your dog figure out on his own to ignore any distractions, lie down and get comfortable next to you.
 This is an exercise in "letting go" and "getting over" things around you, teaching your dog how to calm himself down as well as realize that you are a source of comfort and leadership.
 You are the one who decides where the two of you will be and for how long.
 Your dog will learn that there are times you will not be able to entertain him and he will be expected to calm down and be well-behaved.

-Do not ask your dog to sit or down.
+Do not ask or force your dog to sit or down.
 Do not touch or talk to your dog.
 If your dog does anything for your attention, ignore him.
-However, if your dog climbs up on you, chews the leash, mouths your hand, or any other behavior that is equally unacceptable, do not scold your dog, just calmly grab the leash next to the collar and put steady, gentle downward pressure on the leash.
-Do not force your dog into a sit or down and do not talk to or touch your dog.
-Continue to provide this pressure until your dog settles again.
+However, if your dog climbs up on you, chews the leash, mouths your hand, or any other behavior that is equally unacceptable, do not scold your dog, just calmly interrupt the behavior.
+Be persistent and patient until your dog settles.

 The 15 minutes begins AFTER your dog settles down.
 This means the first few times you do the exercise it may last as long as an hour, some dogs even longer than that.
 During the first couple of days a really determined dog will throw everything at you, going through all kinds of behaviors.
 When none of the behaviors win them their freedom they will literally throw themselves down, give a loud humph and refuse to look at you.
 Be patient, your dog will soon learn to quietly settle at your feet.
 Remember to not try to help your dog.
 Give your dog the chance to figure out what the most comfortable position is going to be.
 This needs to be a mental exercise for your dog.

 After 15 minutes, release your dog even if your dog has fallen asleep by getting up and saying "lets go".
-Once your dog has mastered this phase of laying at your feet for 15 min, you can begin to say "get easy" as you both settle in your spot.
+Once your dog has mastered this phase of lying at your feet, you can begin to say "get easy" as you both settle in your spot.
 If your dog becomes alert or gets up, say "get easy" and apply gentle leash pressure to guide your dog back to comfort.

-Once your dog can "get easy", have your dog lay down in a spot 10' away.
+Once your dog can quickly "get easy", have your dog lay down in a spot several feet away.
 You can move around the room, but remain in the room.
-Once your dog has mastered this, start sitting or standing with your back to your dog.
-Your next phase will be to work on the long down by leaving the room for a few minutes at a time, slowly increasing the amount of time until your dog can remain in a long down for 30 minutes.
+Repeat until your dog is ok with this.
+Once your dog has mastered this, the next phase will be to work on leaving the room for a few minutes at a time, slowly increasing the amount of time until your dog can remain quietly resting for 30 minutes.